 8. Fine Art America

 On Fine Art America, you can sell wall art, home decor, lifestyle products like tote bags, phone cases, greeting cards, apparel, and more!
-With their platform, you can sell through their website, mobile app, their retail stores, Shopify, and more!
+With their platform, you can sell through their website, mobile app, and/or retail stores or choose to sell on your own website, Shopify, and more!
 Most of their selling and marketing features are free, but they also have a premium membership for $30 a year.
 With this platform, they’ll set the price for your artwork, and then you can adjust the price higher, which would be your profit.
 You can learn more on this page.

 9. Society6

-If you want to sell your designs on t-shirts, hoodies, and tote bags, check out the sustainably friendly, print-on-demand company, Teemill.
-With Teemill, you can start your own clothing brand quickly, easily, and for free!
+If you want to sell your designs on T-shirts, hoodies, canvas, tote bags, and more, check out the print-on-demand company Spring.
+With Spring, you can start your own eCommerce store quickly, easily, and for free!
 Just sign up for an account, upload your designs, pick your products, and start selling online.
-Teemill takes care of all the printing and shipping of items, and you can upload your original artwork or use elements from their online design library.
+Spring takes care of all the printing and shipping of items, and you can upload your original artwork or use elements from their online design library.

 Check out this post for more print-on-demand companies that allow you to design and sell your art on t-shirts.